-- Instead of a high-end resort with their hidden “resort fees,” consider booking a condo or house through Airbnb or VRBO.
+1.)
+Instead of a high-end resort with their hidden “resort fees,” consider booking a condo or house through Airbnb or VRBO (make sure it’s a legal vacation rental!)
 In addition to saving on nightly room charges, you will also save big on meals because you’ll have your own kitchen for preparing meals.
 Take a trip to Costco when you land (located 2 minutes from the airport) and stock your kitchen for the week.

-- Of course, if you’ve traveled this far to reach Maui, you probably want to experience Maui’s fantastic local foods.
+3.)
+Of course, if you’ve traveled this far to reach Maui, you probably want to experience Maui’s fantastic local foods.
 Maui’s food truck scene is absolutely busting out.
 You can find food truck round-ups all over the island.
-Our favorites are near the Costco and in Kihei behind the Azeka shopping center.
+Our favorites are near the Costco (look for Havens soon) and in Kihei behind the Azeka shopping center.
 But drive long enough, and you’re likely to see food trucks on random streets and in shopping mall parking lots.
-Here’s a look at our favorite foodand shrimp trucks.
+Here’s a look at our favorite food and shrimp trucks.
 Another way to experience inexpensive food is Happy Hour.
 Nearly every restaurant on the island has Happy Hour specials.
 Here’s a look at some of the best Happy Hour deals in Lahaina and the west side and Kihei/Wailea.

-- While $99.95 per person for a Hawaii Ocean Project Sunset Dinner Cruise may sound spendy, when you break it down, it’s not.
+10.)
+While $129.95 per person for a Hawaii Ocean Project Sunset Dinner Cruise may sound spendy, when you break it down, it’s not.
 For your money, you’ll spend an enchanting evening out on the Maui Princess, Maui’s largest and most comfortable luxury yacht with guaranteed roof-top seating.
 Your three-course dinner is served by professional waitstaff to your table.
 There’s a mixologist on board to whip up your favorite Hawaiian cocktails and beers.
 There’s also live entertainment and dancing as day turns to night.
-In other words, you aren’t just paying $100 for dinner, you’re paying for an unforgettable, magical evening.
+In other words, you aren’t just paying for dinner, you’re paying for an unforgettable, magical evening.
 Have kids?
-Well children aged 4 – 12 are just $59.95 and under 4 are free.
+Well children ages 12 and under are just $89.95.